Mberengwa District

 Mberengwa, originally known as Belingwe, is a district in Midlands province in Zimbabwe.
-The district is now divided into sub-districts: Mberengwa North, East, West and South.
-It is bounded by Gwanda in Mberengwa west, and by Zvishavane in its northern zone, to the south it stretches to Neshuro, Chikombedzi and bounded by Manyuchi dam.
+The district is now divided into sub-districts: Mberengwa Central, East, and West.
+Gwanda bounds it in Mberengwa west, and by Zvishavane in its northern zone, to the south it stretches to Neshuro, Chikombedzi, and is bounded by Manyuchi dam.

 Local government

 Mberengwa Rural District Council is the local authority over Mberengwa District.
-The district comprises 4 parliamentary constituencies with a total of 37 councillors overseeing the same number of wards.
+The district comprises 3 parliamentary constituencies with a total of 37 elected councillors and 11 councillors from women's quarter to make a total of 48 councillors overseeing 37 wards.